 Stroke recovery isn’t easy, and it isn’t fast, but you can always make progress.
 Henry Ford famously said, “Whether you think you can, or think you can’t– you’re right.”

 TL;DR?
 Download an aphasia-friendly version of this post to share with your loved one or client who is having trouble reading longer text.

-Learn more about stroke recovery in the upcoming book “Healing the Broken Brain” co-authored by Megan Sutton.
-Look for it in May 2017 from Hay House Publishing.
+Learn more about stroke recovery in the book “Healing the Broken Brain” co-authored by Megan Sutton.

 A step-by-step guide to doing Multiple Oral Re-Reading (MOR), an evidence-based speech therapy technique to ...read more